-The title normal includes reference to the defining publication in the following order: genus name, author, date, page of description in defining publication, and if the name comes from the Approved Lists, the letters AL (in italics) as superscripts.
-Names validly published since January 1980 should be marked VP (in italics) as superscripts, and a name neither in the Approved Lists nor validly published since should be placed in double quotation marks wherever it occurs.
-The following examples are representative of many common titles:
+The title is normally followed by reference to the defining publication in the following order: author(s), date, all in the same format as citations to references in the bibliography.
+If the name comes from the Approved Lists, the letters AL (in italics) are added as superscripts directly after the date (see examples below).
+If the name is validly published since January 1980 under the ICNP and originally published in the IJSEM/IJSB, it should be marked VP (in italics) as superscripts.
+If originally published outside the IJSEM/IJSB, the citation should be to the original (or effective publication), and the Validation List should be indicated as VL(list number).
+If the name is validly published under the SeqCode, the effective publication should be cited followed by the SeqCode Registry citation.
+Lastly, a name neither in the Approved Lists nor validly published under either the ICNP or SeqCode should be placed in double quotation marks wherever it occurs.
+The following examples are representative of many common defining publications: